This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Lots of moms swear by these Pink Stork Morning Sickness Candies.
 They contain vitamin B6 + ginger and they’re organic.

 When I was pregnant with my first son, I kept saltine crackers by my bed at all times.
-Sometimes I would even even a couple before getting out of bed to help settle my stomach.
+Sometimes I would even snack on a couple of them before getting out of bed to help settle my stomach.

 With my second son, I snacked on salted pistachios.